keysight-eggplant/eggplant-github-action/README.md

 # Eggplant Runner in CI/CD with GitHub Actions

-Eggplant Runner currently provides "Run DAI Test Configuration" as its main action.
+Eggplant Runner currently provides "Run Test Configuration" as its main action.

 ## Using Eggplant Runner GitHub Action in your workflow